-That’s right tech-meisters, Microsoft’s hybrid migration doesn’t simply move your mailboxes to the cloud, it creates a hideous tentacled monster that forces you to use BOTH O365 and Exchange to manage your users and mailboxes.
+That’s right tech-meisters, Microsoft’s hybrid migration doesn’t simply move your mailboxes to the cloud, it creates a hideous tentacled monster that forces you to use BOTH O365 and your Exchange server to manage email and mailboxes.

-At first glance a hybrid migration sounds like a great and free way to move all your mailboxes, users and emails to the cloud from your Exchange server but what it really does is combines the two, it does not migrate one to the other as the name might imply.
+At first glance, a hybrid migration sounds like a great and free way to move all your mailboxes, users and emails to the cloud but what it really does is combines the two, and not migrate one to the other as the name might imply.

 So then, here are the vitally important CONS of doing an O365 Hybrid Migration

 - 1st off, Microsoft designed the process, so you can be assured it’s confusing, ill-conceived and poorly supported

-- All the benefits of the AD directory sync (which allows for syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no Active Directory and O365 password syncing
+- All the benefits of the AD directory sync (which allows for the syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no Active Directory and O365 password syncing, PERIOD

 - Doing the Hybrid Migration and Azure AD Connect means you are stuck in a scenario where you have to keep your Exchange server and AD Forest alive for management reasons

-Microsoft Designed the Hybrid Migration, so you know it’s bad
+Microsoft Designed the Hybrid Migration, so you know it’s a PITA

-If, however, you ever plan on removing your AD or Exchange server to go fully to the cloud then you’ll find yourself in a sticky situation where you will have to do another migration from Hybrid to the Cloud – AKA, a migration to migrate your migration.
+If, however, you plan on removing your AD or Exchange server at some point then you’ll find yourself in a sticky situation where you will have to do another migration from Hybrid to the Cloud – AKA, a migration to migrate your migration.

-I don’t know about you, but for most of us, I think the goal is to decommission the Exchange box and go completely with a hosted Exchange solution and not have to migrate over our previous migration (call me crazy).
+I don’t know about you, but my goal is to decommission my Exchange box and go completely with a hosted Exchange solution and not have to migrate over a previous migration (call me crazy).

 And if you think, nah, it can’t be that convoluted, just read this Technet article which clearly states, among other surprising things, that: